JamFfm/PHMeasureADS1115/README.md

 - You have to find out the right parameter to show the right voltage values and the right pH values
 - When using in the rotating mash no stable values are shown
 - Wrong spelling
-- no temperature calibration, buffer ist calibrated to 25°C, so probes should also habe 25°C.
+- no temperature calibration, buffer ist calibrated to 25°C, so probes should also habe 25°C
+- I bought 3 probes.
+Only one shows stable values.
+One is useless and one shows fairly credible values.

 # Support